 The ASX Listing Rules require that no member of the Board (other than the Managing Director & CEO) may serve for more than three years without being re-elected by shareholders at an annual general meeting of the Company.
-In this respect, two directors are retiring at the 2017 Annual General Meeting, Ms McGrath and Mr Hayes.
+In this respect, two directors are retiring at the 2018 Annual General Meeting, Mr Brasher and Mr Smorgon AM.

-Ms McGrath will be standing for re-election at the 2017 Annual General Meeting.
-Ms McGrath's performance was reviewed as part of her nomination for re-election.
-Mr Hayes will not be standing for re-election and will be retiring at the conclusion of the 2017 Annual General Meeting.
+Mr Brasher will be standing for re-election at the 2018 Annual General Meeting.
+Mr Brasher's performance was reviewed as part of his nomination for re-election.
+Mr Smorgon AM will not be standing for re-election and will be retiring at the conclusion of the 2018 Annual General Meeting.

 In addition, the Company's Constitution provides that a director appointed by the directors must retire at the next general meeting and is eligible for re-election at that meeting.
-Mr Breunig and Mr Kruger, who were appointed as directors on 5 June 2017, will both be standing for re-election at the 2017 Annual General Meeting.
-The Company confirms it engaged an independent third party provider to conduct background checks in relation to Mr Breunig and Mr Kruger prior to their appointment.
+Mr Bruce Brook, whose appointment was announced on 16 November 2018, will join the Board as a non-executive director on 3 December 2018.
+Mr Brook will be standing for re-election at the 2018 Annual General Meeting.
+The Company confirms it engaged an independent third party provider to conduct background checks in relation to Mr Brook prior to his appointment with no concerns raised from the checks.